Problem

 This fix uses a Microsoft SQL Server Instance to perform scripted maintenance operations on the SUSDB, as a Windows Internal Database (WID) MDF file.

-- If you do not have this registry key, your database is using the SQL database engine and you should skip the rest of this resolution
+• If you do not have this registry key, your database is using the SQL database engine.

 sqlcmd -S np:\\.\pipe\MICROSOFT##WID\tsql\query -i WsusDBMaintenance.sql

-- Alternatively, from the attached files, run optimise_db.bat from an Administrative Command Prompt.
+• Alternatively, from the attached files, run wid_optimise_db.bat from an Administrative Command Prompt.
 This uses the Microsoft WSUS Reindexing Script stored in WsusDBMaintenance.SQL

 Attempt to use Powershell to perform a WSUS Cleanup